TheQwerty/Misc-UserScripts/README.md

 Misc-UserScripts
 ================

-Miscellaneous UserScripts that unfit for their own repository.
+Miscellaneous UserScripts unfit for their own repository.